 Today, with church planting becoming more and more a normal part of the "church scene" , I find church planters' vision for the church they want to plant to be less creative and more cookie cutter.
 That saddens me as well.

 We serve a creative God who was creative in the methods He used to reach lost people.
-I am looking for planters that have a vision to get totally out of the box with vision to reach people for Jes
+I am looking for planters that have a vision to get totally out of the box with vision to reach people for Jesus in new and fresh ways.
+Are you one?

 Friday, April 13, 2012